Bailey Brown

 Sources

-18 years on the Sixth Circuit.
-Data last verified 2026-06-28.
+18 years on the U.S. Court of Appeals for the Sixth Circuit.
+Data as of 2026-08-10.
 Informational only; verify against the primary source before relying.
 Not a consumer report (FCRA).